techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-videos-from-oppo-reno-11f-5g-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The above steps are the whole process to retrieve deleted videos from Oppo Reno 11F 5G without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        The above steps are the whole process to retrieve deleted videos from Oppo Reno 11F 5G without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 In any case, prevention is the best protection.
 To avoid losing videos from your Oppo Reno 11F 5G again, do remember to backup it on your computer well.
     </p>
 </div>
 </div>